Assassination and terrorism in Iran: Assassinations in Qajar era

-Shah Mohammad Khan Qajar was assassinated in 1797 in the city of Susa (Shusha), the capital of Karabakh khanate, after about 16 years in power.
-While Mohammad Khan Qajar's assassination might be called part of the ancient practice of palace intrigue, or motivated simply fear and/or revenge, the May 1, 1896, killing of Shah Nasser al-Din Shah Qajar conforms more closely to the modern phenomenon of terrorism as a tool of a political movement.
+Shah Mohammad Khan Qajar was assassinated in 1797 in the city of Susa (Shushi), the capital of Karabakh khanate, after about 16 years in power.
+While Mohammad Khan Qajar's assassination might be called part of the ancient practice of palace intrigue, or motivated simply by fear and/or revenge, the May 1, 1896, killing of Shah Nasser al-Din Shah Qajar conforms more closely to the modern phenomenon of terrorism as a tool of a political movement.
 Nasser al-Din was shot and killed by Mirza Reza Kermani, a follower of Jamal al-Din al-Afghani, an early promoter of modern Pan-Islamism.
-Al-Afghani is reported to have said of the assassination, “surely it was a good deed to kill this bloodthirsty tyrant.”
+Al-Afghani is reported to have said of the assassination, "surely it was a good deed to kill this bloodthirsty tyrant."

 Fadayan-e Islam

-Fadayan-e Islam was an Islamic fundamentalist secret society founded in Iran in 1946, by "a charismatic theology student" named Navab Safavi.
+Fadayan-e Islam was an Islamic fundamentalist secret society founded in Iran in 1946, by a theology student named Navab Safavi.
 Safavi sought to "purify Islam" in Iran by ridding it of "corrupting individuals" by means of carefully planned assassinations of certain leading intellectual and political figures.
 Some of its targets in the late 1940s and early 1950s included secularist author Ahmad Kasravi, former premier Abdul-Hussein Hazhir, Education and Culture Minister Ahmad Zangeneh, and Prime Minister Haj-Ali Razmara.
 Such was the groups influence and success that it was able to use its powerful clerical supporters to free its assassins from punishment.
 In the mid-1950s, after the consolidation of the power of the Shah, the group was suppressed and Safavi executed.
 The group survived as supporters of the Ayatollah Khomeini and the Islamic Revolution of Iran.

 1978 Cinema Rex fire

-On 19 August 1978, in the midst of the Iranian Revolution, more than 420 people were killed when the Cinema Rex in Abadan, Iran was set on fire during a showing of the movie The Deers.
-It was eventually uncovered that Islamic militants had set the cinema on fire.
+On August 19, 1978, more than 420 people were killed when the Cinema Rex in Abadan was set on fire during a showing of the movie The Deers.
+The incident was initially blamed on Muhammad Reza Pahlavi's regime, which contributed to the Sha's overthrow.

-Attacks by Mujahedin-e-Khalq

-On 28 June 1981, bombs set by the People's Mujahedin of Iran (MeK) killed 70 high-ranking officials of the Islamic Republic Party, including Chief Justice Mohammad Beheshti who was the second highest official after Ayatollah Khomeini at the time.
-Two years after the Islamic Revolution of Iran, the MeK detonated bombs at the headquarters of the now-dissolved Islamic Republic Party.
-Two months later, the MeK detonated another bomb in the office of the president, killing President Rajai and Premier Mohammad Javad Bahonar.